jfspps/laravel_task_list/README.md

 ## Database models

-Database models (classes that can be mapped as tables via ORM) are defined in the [Models](/app/Models) directory.
+Database models (classes that can be mapped as tables via [Eloquent ORM](https://laravel.com/docs/11.x/eloquent)) are defined in the [Models](/app/Models) directory.
 One can create a new model with:

 ```bash
 php artisan make:model TableName -m